Design, what is it?

 Priority

-– dark dominant colors with black, purple, pink and blue
+– Emphasize dark, dominant colors like black, purple, pink, and blue.

-– primary logo with 3D thick stick typography, chrome metallic texture with mountain reflections
+– Use a primary logo featuring 3D thick-stick typography, boasting a chrome metallic texture reflecting mountains.

-– secondary logo with handwritten typography, lasing or neon colors
+– Implement a secondary logo with handwritten typography in laser or neon colors.

-– mountain gradient fill or 3D wireframe in background
+– Incorporate mountain graphics either as gradient fills or 3D wireframes in the background.

 Alternative

-– chrome robot or humanoid in 3D wireframe
+– Feature a chrome robot or humanoid in 3D wireframe.

 Influences